-The Teen Pregnancy Prevention (TPP) Program is a national, evidence-based program that provides funding to implement effective programs and develop, test, and evaluate innovative approaches to prevent teen pregnancy across the United States.
-The TPP Program was established in 2010 with a Congressional mandate to fund medically accurate and age appropriate programs to reduce teen pregnancy.
-With an annual budget of approximately $101 million, the TPP Program focuses on reaching populations with the greatest need with the goal of improving the optimal health of adolescents and reducing teen pregnancy and sexually transmitted infections (STIs).
+The Teen Pregnancy Prevention (TPP) program is a national, evidence-based program that provides funding to implement effective programs and develop, test, and evaluate innovative approaches to prevent teen pregnancy across the United States.
+The TPP program was established in 2010 with a Congressional mandate to fund medically accurate and age appropriate programs to reduce teen pregnancy.
+With an annual budget of approximately $101 million, the TPP program focuses on reaching populations with the greatest need with the goal of improving the optimal health of adolescents and reducing teen pregnancy and sexually transmitted infections (STIs).
 Find examples from funded grants in TPP Successful Strategies.

-Applying lessons learned from the first round of funded grants, the second group funded in FY 2015-2019 expanded its focus.
 These grantees are working to support replication of evidence-based teen pregnancy prevention programs in communities with the greatest need; increase capacity in communities to serve vulnerable youth, including homeless youth, parenting youth and those in juvenile detention and foster care; fill gaps in the knowledge of what works to prevent teen pregnancy; and test new, innovative approaches to combating teen pregnancy.